HumanCellAtlas/metadata-schema/docs/jsonBrowser/type.md

 dissociation_method | How cells or organelles were dissociated. | object | yes | [See module  process_type_ontology](module.md/#process_type_ontology) | Dissociation method |  | enzymatic dissociation
 protocol_reagents | A list of purchased reagents used in this protocol. | array | no | [See module  purchased_reagents](module.md/#purchased_reagents) | Protocol reagents |  |

-## enrichment_protocol
+## Enrichment protocol
-_protocol by which one biomaterial was produced from another biomaterial to favor a feature or characteristic of interest._
+_Information about how a biomaterial is enriched for a feature or characteristic of interest._

 Location: type/protocol/biomaterial_collection/enrichment_protocol.json